-FARO Technologies, Inc. (the Company) has made "forward-looking statements" in this report (within the meaning of the Private Securities Litigation Reform Act of 1995).
+FARO Technologies, Inc. ("FARO", the "Company", "us", "we", or "our") has made "forward-looking statements" in this report (within the meaning of the Private Securities Litigation Reform Act of 1995).
 Statements that are not historical facts or that describe our plans, beliefs, goals, intentions, objectives, projections, expectations, assumptions, strategies, or future events are forward-looking statements.
 In addition, words such as "may," "will," "believe," "plan," "should," "could," "seek," "expect," "anticipate," "intend," "estimate," "goal," "objective," "project," "forecast," "target" and similar words, or discussions of our strategy or other intentions identify forward-looking statements.
 Other written or oral statements that constitute forward-looking statements also may be made by the Company from time to time.